bbawj/note-vault/Notes/Broadcast Abstractions.md

 - No creation & No duplication already guaranteed by perfect channels
 ![](https://i.imgur.com/qLc7YaJ.png)
 ## Reliable Broadcast
 BEB gives no guarantees if sender crashes.
 Reliable strengthens this by giving guarantees even if sender crashes.
+Guarantee: either all correct processes deliver m or none of them.
 - RB1 = BEB1.
 Validity
 - RB2 = BEB2.
 No duplication
 - RB3 = BEB3.
 No creation